6 Tips for Your First Job in the Charity Sector

-Charities don’t just hire anyone, they hire people who live and breathe helping others.
+Charities don’t just hire anyone; they hire people who live and breathe helping others.
 Volunteering should be considered an extended part of your CV.

 You might be passionate about one cause but decide to apply for a job in another.
-Don’t think that your volunteering efforts don’t count because they do.
+Don’t think that means your volunteering efforts don’t count, because they do.
 It shows that you’re an active and engaged member of the community, you’re willing to set aside time to help others and are committed to a cause.

 Whether it’s an entry-level job or one a bit higher up, many job roles require a certain tick box of technical skills.
-When it comes to the charity sector, it’s still important to have these skills but more emphasis is placed on the makeup of the person.
+When it comes to the charity sector, it’s still important to have these skills, but more emphasis is often placed on the makeup of the person.

 Having an interest and understanding of the real issues facing the charity sector, an overview of the current climate and knowledge of work the charity is doing may be a deal breaker over someone who has every skill but none of the other elements.

 4. Plan ahead

 When moving into a new industry, especially the not-for-profit world—do your research.
 Not everyone realises that the sector consists of more than just charities; there are social enterprises, community interest companies, non-governmental organisations (NGOs) and voluntary groups.
 And within each of those, you have both large and small organisations.

 Working for a smaller charity means you might have the opportunity to gain a broader set of skills.
-Less people in the team means you may have to work across different areas allowing you to grow and progress, gaining experience across the organisation.
+Fewer people in the team means you may have to work across different areas allowing you to grow and progress, gaining experience across the organisation.

 On the other hand, being in a bigger charity will allow you to specialise in a particular area, whether that’s fundraising, logistics or communication.
 It might be better to know what area you want to work in before applying.

 Maybe you need to learn another language for the role you’re applying for?
-You can brush up on your English skills with a course at
+You can brush up on your English skills with a course at Kaplan International English.

-4. Be Flexible
+5. Be Flexible

-Charities open their doors for long hours whether it’s an animal shelter or support for the homeless.
+Charities open their doors for long hours, whether it’s an animal shelter or support for the homeless.
 And it’s not uncommon to deal with unique situations every day.
 Oxfam, for example, supports many different people and regions, one day you could be building hospitals and the next delivering water in an emergency.

 You’re looking to get a foot in the door at a charity, so don’t stress about finding your ideal job at the biggest charity.
-There are many small charities that do a huge amount of work and don’t have the same restrictions as say a bigger organisation like the United Nations.
+There are many small charities that do a huge amount of work and don’t have the same restrictions as, say, a bigger organisation like the United Nations.